-Kundalini awakening can trigger a wide range of phenomena, both positive and negative.
+Kundalini’s awakening can accomplish a wide range of positive and negative phenomena.
 It

-It brings a great divinity for a spiritual person while this extreme force may also destroy an unconscious person.
+It brings an excellent serenity for a spiritual person, while this extreme force may also destroy an unconscious person.

-The actual arousing of the tremendous force of it may only be safely attempted under the expert guidance of a Master of occult science.
-Otherwise, it may act downwards and intensify both the desire-nature and the activity of the sexual organs.
-When it is awakened it brings:-
+The actual arousing of the tremendous force of Shaktipat may only attempt under the expert guidance of a Master of occult science.
+Otherwise, it may flow downwards and intensify both the desire-nature and the activity of the sexual organ.
+When it is awake, it brings:-

 - Deep sensation to realize the self entity.

-- A great vision to identify chakras and to reveal the truth.
+- A great vision to identify channels and to reveal the supreme truth.

 - State of super-consciousness of self-awakening.

-- Kundalini offers a great sense of working on conflicts.
+- Kundalini brings a great sense of working on conflicts.

-- To be stable and to enter a deep state of peace and joy.
+- To be stable and to attain a deep state of peace and joy.

 Note: Kundalini is extensive as a vast work consuming Pranic energy to regulate Chakras regularly.
 It is highly recommendable to practice Kundalini with Chakra and body cleansing.